Jillian Dempsey: Career

 In February 2020, Sportsnet named her one of the 25 most powerful women in hockey.
 She shared the 2020 NWHL MVP award with Allie Thunstrom, as the Pride finished as regular season champions.
 The team made it to the finals of the 2020 Isobel cup before the playoffs were cancelled due to the COVID-19 pandemic.

 During the 2020–21 NWHL season in Lake Placid, Dempsey injured her shoulder and played through it until the 2-week season was terminated.
 When the playoffs resumed in Boston in March, she was again at full health and captained the Pride to their second Isobel Cup Championship as the only remaining player from the first win in 2016.

 On December 12, 2022, Dempsey tied a PHF record with six points on Sunday including her first career hat-trick to lead Boston in a 7-5 win versus Buffalo.

+Following the folding of the PHF, Dempsey was drafted in the 11th round of the 2023 PWHL Draft by PWHL Montreal.
+On November 9, 2023, she signed a one-year contract with Montreal.

+For the 2024-2025 season, Dempsey signed a reserve contract with the Boston Fleet.
+Dempsey appeared in nine games for the Fleet.

+A March 8, 2025 contest versus the Montreal Victoire, resulted in Dempsey logging two assists.
+Earning the assists on goals by Jamie Lee Rattray and Amanda Pelkey, it proved to be the final two points of her career.
+An April 2, 2025 home game versus the Ottawa Charge marked her final appearance on PWHL ice.

+In early August 2025, Dempsey announced her retirement from professional hockey on social media.

 International

 Dempsey has represented the United States women's national ice hockey team at the 2009 IIHF World Women's U18 Championship and the 2011 4 Nations Cup.
 She would again play for the US at the 2012 IIHF Women's World Championship, winning a silver medal.